SamuelBorn/GraphEditor/README.md

 After that I only worked on Graph Edit V2 which is now also functional.
 So you can find working source code only in **/GraphEditV2/src/main/java/graphEdit/(...)**.

-If you want to run the program you can either execute the file **GraphEditor.java** directly in the initial folder or compile the project yourself.
+If you want to run the program you can either execute the file **GraphEditor.jar** directly in the initial folder or compile the project yourself.

 There are only a few buttons.
 In the left menu you choose how you want to change the given automaton: do you want to add edges? delete nodes? etc....